Search models, users, collections, and posts

 It is important to ensure that everything is printed very precisely and does not wobble too much.
 It's better to be slightly too tight and grease it than to be too loose.

 The pins for tapping in should be tested beforehand.
-They are designed so that they have to be shuttered, but the material should not split apart.
+They are designed in such a way that they have to be hammered in, but the material must not be torn apart.

 It's not an easy print but I think it's cool XD